 - Geotechnical Engineering Program

 - Groundwater Monitoring Program

 - Delaware Basin Drilling Surveillance Program

 - Subsidence Monitoring Program

 - Waste Tracking Program

-- Data from the monitoring programs are periodically submitted to the WIPP scientific advisor (SA).
+On an annual basis, data from the monitoring programs are submitted to the WIPP scientific advisor (SA).
 The SA refers to this collection of data from the five monitoring programs as Compliance Monitoring Parameters (COMPs).

 The SA, upon receiving the COMPs reviews, analyzes and evaluates them using processes and procedures governed by their QA and document control procedures and determines whether the results are within PA expectations.
-The SA then issues a Compliance Monitoring Parameter Assessment to the DOE, documenting their evaluation.
+The SA then issues the Annual Compliance Monitoring Parameter Assessment to the DOE, documenting their evaluation.